 The Florida Fire Chiefs' Association supports the active participation of the fire service in Florida's "Domestic Security Strategy" and the adequate funding of our services and training of our personnel for natural and man-made disasters, to include public health emergencies, terror-related events and hazardous materials incidents.
 There is an increasingly expanding reliance on fire-rescue agencies to respond to the communities' needs during hurricanes, floods, tornadoes, urban-wildland fires, hazardous material releases, communicable disease outbreaks, animal disease outbreaks, search and technical rescue operations, terrorist attacks, and most recently, active shooter events.
 For the fire-rescue service, these increasingly frequent challenges - call them all-hazard risks - require an increased level of mission preparedness and readiness, as well as prevention and recovery.
 The increasing frequency and complexity of these all-hazard incidents' places unprecedented demands on fire-rescue services.
 All-hazard responses represent some of the most difficult and complex challenges in public safety.
-The FFCA supports efforts to properly train, properly equip, properly protect, and properly fund the fire service to deal with these all-hazard emergencies.
+The FFCA supports legislation to allow paramedics to administer public health countermeasures during a public health emergency.
+The FFCA supports efforts to properly train, properly equip, properly protect, and properly fund the fire service to deal with these all- hazard emergencies.
+The FFCA supports the adoption of NFPA 3000 as the model for ASHER response.
 Moreover, the FFCA supports the inclusion of the fire service in the planning and preparation for these types of events.